JeffersonLab/rf_classifier_random_forest/README.md

 Make sure rf_classifier has been installed.
 See the Admin Guide at https://jeffersonlab.github.io/rf_classifier for more details.

 ### Download this model
 Clone the repository and checkout the desired version.
 You can install this directly to rf_classified's model directory OR to a secondary location and link it back into rf_classifier's model's directory.
+This example shows placing it directly in rf_classifier's models directory.

 ```tcsh
 cd /path/to/rf_classifier/models